 Earlpearl and I had a great discussion about local search, the development of cities, Jim Rouse, and the visionary art from the Museum.
 The mission statement of the American Visionary Art Museum is:

-Visionary art as defined for the purposes of the American Visionary Art Museum refers to art produced by self-taught individuals, usually without formal training, whose works arise from an innate personal vision that revels foremost in the creative act itself.
+Visionary art as defined for the American Visionary Art Museum refers to art produced by self-taught individuals, usually without formal training, whose works arise from an innate personal vision that revels foremost in the creative act itself.

 In many ways, that reminded me so much of my early forays on the web, attempting to build and create some personal and commercial sites.
 I still have no formal training in the arts, and I don’t consider myself a designer, but I’m not afraid to spend a few hours with image creation software trying to make something that will convey information and emotions in a meaningful manner.